International Hockey League: Major market expansion

 Bill Beagan served as commissioner of the IHL from 1969 to 1978.
 The Canadian Press cited him for turning around the league's financial situation and making it a top-tier development system for future NHL talent.

 Starting in the late 1960s, the IHL's quality of play significantly improved.
 By the mid-1970s it was on par with the American Hockey League (AHL), the longtime top feeder league for the National Hockey League.
 Many IHL teams became the top farm teams of NHL teams.
-In 1984, the league swallowed up a few surviving members of the Central Hockey League, which had ceased operations.
+In 1984, the league absorbed a few surviving members of the Central Hockey League, which had ceased operations.

 In 1985, the league adopted the shootout to determine tie games in place of traditional overtime.
 The NHL would begin using the shootout to avoid tie games in 2005.

 Beginning in the late 1980s and continuing into the mid-90s, the IHL expanded or re-located existing franchises into major U.S. markets such as Atlanta, Cincinnati, Cleveland, Denver, Houston, Indianapolis, Kansas City, Las Vegas, Minneapolis–Saint Paul, Orlando, Phoenix, Salt Lake City, San Antonio, San Diego, and San Francisco.
 Many of these markets had been previously served by the defunct World Hockey Association or abandoned by the NHL.
 The IHL also entered markets that had existing NHL teams, such as Chicago, Detroit, and Los Angeles.
 In 1996, the IHL moved its Atlanta and Minneapolis–Saint Paul franchises to Quebec City and Winnipeg, respectively, restoring the league's Canadian presence and filling the void left by the departure of the NHL's Quebec Nordiques and the original Winnipeg Jets.

 The minimum requirements for an IHL expansion team in 1995 were "a 10,000-seat arena, a population base of one million, and a $6 million franchise fee."
 As the league expanded into larger markets, many of the smaller-market teams (such as Fort Wayne, Peoria, Muskegon, Kalamazoo and Flint) left the IHL and joined lower-level leagues.